-Arrange a phone tutorial with Imran at least 2 weeks before the placement starts to confirm the details and your aims for the placement.
+Arrange a phone tutorial with Rachel at least 2 weeks before the placement starts to confirm the details and your aims for the placement.
 This will last about 20 minutes.
 In this tutorial you will confirm the details and your aims for the placement.
-A note of this tutorial will be recorded on Euclid and it will trigger the fee request to your local authority.
+Your targets will depend on feedback you received on the internal placement which we have from your internal placement visits profile.
+This tutorial will be recorded on Euclid and it will trigger the fee demand to your local authority.